 More information on COPPA and FERPA can be found at Privacy Technical Assistance Center of the U.S. Department of Education: https://studentprivacy.ed.gov/

 Our automated calling system is used for snow days, emergencies and informational purposes.
-If you do not want to receive these calls or if you received a call and do not have a student in our district plese call 330.239.1901 x5109 to be taken off the list.
+If you do not want to receive these calls or if you receive a call and do not have a student in our district, please call 330.239.1901, ext.
+5109 to be removed from the list.